ravensgate-tux/daruma_sigil/README.md

 ---

 ## Attribution & License
-Copyright © 2025 **YOUR NAME / HANDLE**.
+Copyright © 2025 **Ravensgate**.
 Released under **CC BY 4.0**.
 You may remix and share with attribution.
-Attribution sample: “Daruma Sigil — A Discordian Micro‑Ritual by YOUR NAME (CC BY 4.0)”
+Attribution sample: “Daruma Sigil — A Discordian Micro‑Ritual by Ravensgate (CC BY 4.0)”

 ---